bedrock-env/git/README.md

 # git

-git is an extension for the [bedrock](https://github.com/bedrock-env/ack) project to install Git and provide it in the bedrock environment.
+git is an extension for the [Bedrock](https://github.com/bedrock-env/bedrock) project to install Git and provide it in the Bedrock environment.

 ### Provides

 - Installer for Git
-- Adds Git to ``PATH``
+- Adds a ``.gitconfig``
-- Assists in configuring git author and email for ``.gitconfig.local``
 - Adds a global ``.gitignore``
 - Provides aliases for common git commands
   - ``gl`` - ``git pull --prune``